 RECOMMENDATIONS

-Since the respondents have favorable attitude towards electronic literacy but only got an Average level of electronic literacy the researchers recommend that trainings and seminars on the use of computer, information, multimedia, and computer-mediated communication facilities be conducted by the school.
+Since the respondents have favorable attitude towards electronic literacy, but only got an Average level of electronic literacy the researchers recommend that trainings and seminars on the use of computer, information, multimedia, and computer-mediated communication facilities be conducted by the school.
 It is also recommended that the school should increase online opportunities to develop the skills and competencies of the teachers in using computers and other electronic technologies.

 LITERATURE CITED